 As you approach different stages in life, there are dreams and aspirations that you set out for yourself and your family.
 But this does not set you free from the day to day responsibilities of managing the house, paying for health expenses, school fees, etc. Protect your today to secure your tomorrow.

-Money Back Term Insurance or Return of Premium Plan:
+💰 Money Back Term Insurance and Term Plan with Return of Premium, Features, and Benefits:

 A Term plan with Return of Premium is a contract between the applicant and the Life Insurance Company, under which the applicant agrees to pay a certain amount of money (Premium) per year for a fixed period in order to receive a guaranteed amount of money (sum assured) in the event of his death during the policy term, payable to his nominee (any family member).
 And at the end of the policy term, on survival, the sum of all premiums (excluding rider, extra premium & taxes) paid will be returned to the policyholder.